vasouv/claymore-mongodb-exercises/README.md

 # Claymore MongoDB Exercises
 In this project I want to use MongoDB commands to query the collection.
 There will be a init script that reverts the database in a starting version, so if any command is destructive there will be a script to start over.
+Also, the final script with the final structure of the database will be present.

 For more information about the characters and data used here, take a look at [Claymore Wiki](https://claymore.fandom.com/wiki/Claymore)